Chevrotain/chevrotain/packages/chevrotain/docs/FAQ.md

 To resolve this try reducing the maxLookahead and inspect the ambiguity errors to fix the grammar ambiguity which is the root cause of the problem.

+Also have a look at the [Initialization Performance Guide](./guide/initialization_performance.md)